jrsousa2/iTunesLibrary/README.md

 # iTunes Library Migration Tool
-Migrate your iTunes library with a cool application built in Python.
+Migrate your iTunes library with a cool applet built in Python.

 Check video tutorial on YouTube to learn how to use it (not available yet).